aginnovationaustralia/emissions-calculators/packages/calculators/README.md

 - the `MixPanel` client will include the IP address of the machine sending the metrics, which in turn is used for basic geolocation of the origin

 If you want to associate the execution of a calculator with your organisation, you can set a value for the environment variable `CALCULATOR_METRICS_ORGANISATION`.
 This is entirely optional.
 You might want to consider this to help with the process of getting support, if you are having problems or seeing errors.

+The calculator functions also accept an optional `options` parameter which allows controlling these features.

 # License